 You can accomplish this challenge with commitment, focus, and adequate resolve using the RSVP method.

 As you can see, you can simply watch videos for each of the 30 books listed below to get your reading done.
 AccelaReader is a powerful tool that will strengthen your ability to pick up groups of words more effectively while reading faster.

-RSVP is meant to help you read faster on the screen, and the technique transfers back to the printed page to make reading a lot more fluid and effortless for you.
+RSVP is meant to help you read faster on the screen, and the technique transfers back to the printed page to make reading much more fluid and effortless.

-This is just one way you can learn to read faster, and it’s impactful to have a foundational understanding of the most important speed reading concepts.
-You might even take it a step further by learning the advanced speed reading techniques with guided training.
+This is just one way you can learn to read faster, and it’s impactful to have a foundational understanding of the most vital speed reading concepts.
+You might even take it a step further by learning advanced speed reading techniques with guided training.

 30-Day Book Challenge